tripal/trpdownload_api/README.md

  *     - type_info: an array of info for the download type.
  *     - suffix: the file format suffix.
  *     - filename: the filename of the file to generate not including path.
- *     - fullpath: the full path and filename of the file to generate.
+ *     - fullpath: the full path where the file should be generated.
  *     - format_name: a human-readable description of the format.
  * @param $job_id
  *   The ID of the tripal job executing this function ;-).